Master of Arts in Teaching (MAT)

 1. GPA for admission is calculated over the most recent 30 graded semester (45 quarter) credits completed either in the baccalaureate or post-baccalaureate program, including credits earned towards a credential.

-3. Subject Matter Verification: All Single Subject, Multiple Subject, and Education Specialist (except for Early Childhood Education Specialist) candidates must submit the Intended Subject Matter Competency Route Form including one of the following routes by which the requirement will be fulfilled:
+3. Subject Matter Verification: All Single Subject, Multiple Subject, and Education Specialist candidates must acknowledge the Intended Subject Matter Competency form outlining all available options to fulfill subject matter competence.

 4. Letter of Good Standing (if applicable): Applicants transferring from another institution’s credential program must submit a letter from that institution’s Education Department attesting to the applicant’s good standing in the program.
 The letter must be written on institutional letterhead by the Dean, department chair, director of teacher education, or other administrator in a similar position.